rogerboesch/visionos-tutorial-code/README.md

-# Vision OS - From Zero To Hero
+# visionOS - From Zero To Hero

 ## The Tutorial